 The magnitude of the issue and if you can overcome it depends on the reason why the tax transcript is unavailable.
 If the transcript is missing because you did not file your taxes, most lenders require you to bring your taxes current before you can qualify for a mortgage.

 If the transcript does not exist due to a technical glitch but you actually filed your taxes, then you may be able resolve the issue with the lender.
 For example, in some cases you file and pay your taxes on time but your tax documents are not officially accepted by the IRS (although they usually accept your money).
 Perhaps you were missing a form or other document required by the IRS.

-In this scenario, your actual tax documents, even though they have not been officially accepted by the IRS, and letter of explanation may be sufficient to satisfy the specific lender requirement.
-If you can provide tax and income documents that include the same information that would be on a tax transcript then you may be able to fulfill the lender's underwriting guideline and the lender may approve your mortgage.
+In this scenario, your filed tax returns and a letter of explanation may be sufficient to satisfy the lender's requirement on this issue.
+If you can provide tax and income documents that include the same information that would be on a tax transcript then you may be able to fulfill the lender's underwriting guideline and your mortgage may be approved.

-Please note that tax liens or paying back taxes do not automatically prevent you from qualifying for a mortgage as long as you are current on your payments and the lender is aware of the items so they can factor them into your loan application.
-Problems only arise when lenders are unaware of the tax issue or learn that you may be required to start paying back taxes over the course of the mortgage application process.
+Please note that outstanding tax liens or ongoing payments for back taxes do not automatically prevent you from qualifying for a mortgage as long as you are current on the payments and the lender is aware of the items so they can factor them into your loan application.
+Problems only arise when lenders are unaware of a tax issue and learn that you may be required to start paying liens or back taxes after you submit your mortgage application.

-If your transcript is not available because you failed to properly file your taxes, then I advise you to resolve any open issues before you apply for the mortgage.
-Having your taxes and transcripts in order is the best way to position yourself to get approved for your loan.
+Finally, if your transcript is not available because you failed to properly file your taxes, then I advise you to resolve any open issues before you apply for the mortgage.
+Having your taxes and transcripts in order is the best way to position yourself to get approved for the loan.